-Presence in 100 countries with 14 industrial plants, 13 research and development, distribution and sales centres in 110 countries.
-This is Nice today, a company from Veneto that has started in 1993 from the production of electrical transmitters for the automation of gates and garage doors.
-After almost 30 years, now it is a multinational company in Home Automation, Smart Home and Home Security sectors.
-It is a reference point to the 4.0 industry where design and technology are ingrained into the field of innovation and continuous transformation.
-Stable growth was supported by acquisitions of key companies in the sector, the opening of new branches to expand on the international market, and the enlargement of the workforce that includes about 2,300 people.
+A presence in 100 countries with 14 industrial plants, 13 research and development points, and distribution and sales centers in 110 countries.
+This is Nice today, a company from Veneto that in 1993 started producing electrical transmitters for the automation of gates and garage doors.
+After almost 30 years, now it is a multinational company in the Home Automation, Smart Home and Home Security sectors.
+It is a reference point to the 4.0 industry where design and technology germinate in the fertile fields of innovation and continuous transformation.
+Stable growth supported acquisitions of key companies in the sector, new branches opened to expand into the international market, and the workforce grew to include a staff of more than 2,300 people.

-Nice has started the collaboration with Wyde in order to pursue the managerial culture in an open and flexible perspective; Inspired by the rapid change of the contemporary world to fulfil the strong aspiration to trigger the values anchored in people: the most important asset that drives, what the company itself calls, a nonstop innovation.
+Nice started its collaboration with Wyde to grow a better managerial culture in an open and flexible perspective, inspired by rapid changes in the contemporary world and fulfilling strong aspirations to trigger people values.
+This is the most important asset that drives, what the company itself calls, non-stop innovation.

-The necessary step, that takes a form of a 5-day training course on Connective Leadership (80 people involved), is designed to strengthen managerial skills and keep them agile.
+The necessary step, that takes the form of a 5-day training course on Connective Leadership (with 80 people involved), is designed to strengthen managerial skills by keeping them flexible.
 The aim of the course is to amplify the exchange of knowledge, making relationships more open and facilitating the exchange of ideas and knowledge.
-With Nice the work is focused on guided development of empowerment and engagement, the creation of the value of conversations and their constant feedback, the enhancement of leadership with capability to manage new processes and organizational models on a large scale.
+With Nice the work is focused on guided development of empowerment and engagement, the creation of the value of conversations and constant feedback, enhancing leadership with the capability to manage new processes and organizational models on a large scale.

-As Teo Noschese, Nice Group’s Chief HR Officer, explains well: «We started from a priority need for a company, that has grown very rapidly over the years and has quickly become active in a globalized environment.
-In other words, we faced the need to create a more organized structure in management functions of second level, who are the key people that everyday manage large national and international teams at Nice.
+Teo Noschese, Nice Group’s Chief HR Officer, explains: «We had a need that had to be prioritized for a company that has grown very rapidly over the years and has quickly become active in a globalized environment.
+In other words, we faced the need to create a more organized structure in second level management involving the key people that everyday manage large national and international teams at Nice.